ayushhh321/Excel-to-JSON.py/readme.md

 Save the JSON data to a file named "output.json" using with open('output.json', 'w') as file: file.write(json_data).
 The with statement opens the file in write mode, and the JSON data stored in the json_data variable is written to the file.
 After writing, the file is automatically closed.

+At the end user will get JSON file (untracked form).

+User can convert untracked form into tracked form using these steps :

+Alt + Shift + F

 By following these steps, the code loads an Excel file, converts its contents into JSON format, and saves the resulting JSON data to a file.
 This can be useful for tasks such as uploading data from Excel to MongoDB.